 According to DE-law, you cannot donate sperm anonymously.
 However, only children conceived as a result of your sperm will be allowed to contact you.
 European Sperm Bank will also know your identity.

-A donor child of an open donor is entitled to receive identifying information about their donor the age of 16.
+A donor child of an ID release donor (previously called an open donor) is entitled to receive identifying information about their donor the age of 16.

 No, your identity is protected with us.
 All contact takes place directly between you and us.
 Your personal data, if required, such as results of blood tests, may be sent to fertility clinics and competent national authorities.